audulus/Anodize/README.md

 ```

 You can adopt Anodize gradually in your codebase (as I'm doing in Sculptura).
 You don't have to use `GPUArray`, you can make another class that conforms to `GPUBufferProvider`.
+You can even pass a raw `MTLBuffer` but you'll lose type safety (at least the binding indices will be correct).
 Vertex and fragment functions aren't yet supported.